Silicon1602/srdl2sv/README.md

 ├─ <addrmap2_name>.sv
 ├─ srdl2sv_widget_if.sv
 ```
-In case we only 1 `addrmap` is compiled, that address map contains enumerations, and `--disable_enums` is *not* set, a seperate package will be generated that defines those enums.
+In case we only 1 `addrmap` is compiled, that address map contains enumerations, and `--no-enums` is *not* set, a seperate package will be generated that defines those enums.
 These enumerations are used in the module's I/O interface but can also be easily used outside of the `<addrmap_name>.sv`.
 That way, the code outside of the register block becomes more readable and a user gets all benefits of SystemVerilog's strong type checking.
 ```
 srdl2sv_out/
 ├─ <addrmap_name>.sv